-modules.netbox.delete_inventory_item(item_id) New in version 2019.2.0.
+modules.netbox.delete_inventory_item(item_id)

 Remove an item from a devices inventory.
-Identified by the netbox id item_id Integer of item to be deleted salt myminion netbox.delete_inventory_item 1354 modules.netbox.delete_ipaddress(ipaddr_id) New in version 2019.2.0.
+Identified by the netbox id item_id Integer of item to be deleted salt myminion netbox.delete_inventory_item 1354 modules.netbox.delete_ipaddress(ipaddr_id)

 Delete an IP address.
 IP addresses in Netbox are a combination of address and the interface it is assigned to.